Jackie Tohn: Career

 In 2019, Tohn appeared in Epic Rap Battles of History portraying Joan Rivers in the episode "George Carlin vs Richard Pryor".
 In 2019, Tohn was the host of The Howard Stern Show Sternthology's week-long show of [Wack History Month].
 The same year, Tohn debuted as Courtenay Fortney on The Boys, and later reprised the role on spinoff Gen V in 2023.

 Tohn is a judge on the 2020 Netflix cooking competition show Best Leftovers Ever! alongside Rosemary Shrager and David So.

 In 2021, Tohn co-created and starred in Do, Re & Mi, an animated series produced by Gaumont for Amazon Prime Video.

 On January 15, 2025, Tohn competed on the Season 3 of Celebrity Jeopardy!
 She earned a place in the semifinals with a correct Final Jeopardy! response and smart wager from 3rd place.
 She defeated astrophysicist Neil deGrasse Tyson but lost in the semifinals to eventual winner W. Kamau Bell.
 Tohn's charity cause, PATH, supports global healthcare efforts.

+Personal life

+In December 2025, Tohn underwent a preventative double mastectomy after testing positive for the BRCA1 gene, which placed her at an 85-percent risk of developing breast cancer.
+Tohn was prompted to undergo the genetic test after her father, who was diagnosed with metastatic carcinoma, tested positive for the gene.